whiskyechobravo/kerko/docs/background.md

 Later on, it became clear that other organizations needed a similar solution.
 However, software from the prior projects had to be rewritten so it could more easily be configured for different bibliographies from organizations with different needs.
-That led to Kerko, whose development was made possible through the following project:
+That led to Kerko, whose initial development was made possible through the following project:

 - [Bibliographie francophone sur l'archivistique](https://bibliopiaf.ebsi.umontreal.ca/),
   funded by the